williammilisic/cloudcloud.dev/index.md

 > I have wanted to start journaling for a really long time but have always come up with some reason or excuse not to.
 This time, I will try to make journaling to be about things, topics and aha-moments I encounter on a daily basis, that might also be interesting for others to learn about or discover.
 <br/>

+## 22 April 2023
+* Been a few days without content.
+Blame it on vacation and coming back to work after vacation.
+Anyways, here we go off again.  <br/><br/>
+* It's been now 2 years at SEB, as I started in April of 2021 in the midst of the pandemic.
+Since day 1, it's been an eventful ride, with many highs and lows.
+Still everyday has been a learning and growing opportunity and that's what life is about, right?  <br/><br/>
+* Summarised some of my initial experiments and experiences with FinOps in this LinkedIn [post](https://www.linkedin.com/posts/williammilisic_stockholm-finops-roadshow-activity-7054171153765990400--zJx)plus put an advertisement out for the FinOps Roadshow in Stockholm on 12th of May.  <br/><br/>
+* Read the book Investments Unlimited from IT Revolution.
+Summary [here](https://www.linkedin.com/posts/williammilisic_investments-unlimited-it-revolution-activity-7052915404582625281-pVg7).<br/><br/>

 ## 13 April 2023
 * Itamar Gilad has an insightful [article](https://itamargilad.com/net-promoter-score-part2/) why NPS (Net Promoter Score) (like any framework or methodology really) is not to be followed blindly. <br/><br/>
 * Sterling Bank's Engine SaaS branch on why Cloud is an innovation enabler as well as a compliance must for them.
 Article [here](https://www.finextra.com/newsarticle/41919/starling-on-scalability-and-being-cut-from-the-cloud/cloud).